I love film. Most evenings I can be found sifting through Apple TV for that indie surprise that flew under everyone’s radar.

 In our offices, we are presently working on three short video expressions of branded content for our clients.
 In my mind, this genre of corporate marketing has yet to discover its full potential.
 There are not traditional terms to define this.
 Corporate video?
 No, it’s not talking heads.
 Motion graphics?
 Not quite.
 I want Iridium to be the company that pioneers, even defines this area of advertising for our clients, and we’re throwing all we can muster behind the investment.

 Moving pictures, moving whole industries.
 Sounds to me like innovation.
 Sounds like business progress, and I like it.

 Tags: brand video, corporate movie, corporate video, viral video

-Posted in Brand Identity, Brand Image, Business, Customer Experience, Design, Marketing, Social Media, Technology | No Comments »
+Posted in Advertising, Brand Identity, Brand Image, Business, Customer Experience, Design, Marketing, Social Media, Technology | No Comments »